Chairman of the Board

 Terrell "Spence" Spencer

 Malachi Nichols is a Ph.D. student at the University of Arkansas within the Department of Education Reform.
 Malachi has been involved with Prism since 2013, serving in many roles such as Robotics Teacher, AmeriCorps Member, and Director’s Assistant.
 Even though Malachi is no longer employed by Prism he is still involved at all campuses on a volunteer basis.
-Malachi’s interest in values based education was cultivated through his work at Prism and he continues to pursue this passion through his research on the effects of character traits and non-cognitive skills on student outcomes.
-He currently lives in Fayetteville with his wifeand when not studying he enjoys playing basketball, golfing, and hiking.
+Malachi’s interest in values-based education was cultivated through his work at Prism and he continues to pursue this passion through his research on the effects of character traits and non-cognitive skills on student outcomes.
+He currently lives in Fayetteville with his wife.
+When not studying, he enjoys playing basketball, golfing, and hiking.